saucelabs/sauce-school/codelabs/Module3_APITesting.md

 <!--![https://www.youtube.com/embed/aRC6WkmFfzc](https://youtu.be/aRC6WkmFfzc) -->

-There are two ways to create a test with the API tool, from a payload (the response) when you make an api call, or from a spec file from a tool such as [swagger.io](https://swagger.io/) or Postman.
+There are two ways to create a test with the API tool, from a payload (the response) when you make an API call, or from a spec file from a tool such as [swagger.io](https://swagger.io/) or Postman.
 [Follow these steps to quickly create your first test](https://apifortress.com/doc/create-a-test-quickly/)

 ### From An API Response payload.
 Simply use the HTTP Client from your test editing dashboard to auto generate a functional test in API Fortress.